Retrieve all transactions

 A list of elements to fully identify a proprietary bank transaction code.

-Possible values: non-empty and <= 35 characters
+Possible length: non-empty and <= 35 characters

 The proprietary bank transaction code to identify the underlying transaction.

-Possible values: non-empty and <= 35 characters
+Possible length: non-empty and <= 35 characters

 The identification of the issuer of the proprietary bank transaction code.

-The additional information that can not be captured in the structured fields and/or any other specific block.
+The additional information that cannot be captured in the structured fields and/or any other specific block.

-Possible values: non-empty and <= 500 characters
+Possible length: non-empty and <= 500 characters

 The additional information of the transaction, which is unstructured text.